 Running away from the airport terminal, Isis cursed the humans that were chasing her and her husband.
 Though, she supposed those roles were reversed now.
 This was her first time in a human male's body.
 Her husband, Osiris, was now in the body of a female.
 Really, there were too many indignities being forced on him.
 Ever since waking up from his thousands of years sleep, the world had been far too different from the one he remembered.
 No one worshiped the goa'uld in this time, it seemed that few even remembered.
 It would have been easier though, if the people chasing after them had forgotten them as well, as they were hunting them relentlessly.

 They were in the large airport garage now, walking to the baggage claim.
 That's when he noticed the couple running towards them.
 An electric blue light shot out from the other side of the garage, and some of it seemed to pass over the man.
 The man stumbled and then grabbed a startled Harry.
-Suddenly, the man's mouth was on his.
-He tried to push away, to scream, but then there was a sharp pain in the back of his throat.
+And then, the man's mouth was on his.
+Harry tried to push away, to scream, but then he was choking on something, and there was a sharp pain in the back of his throat.
 A second later Harry felt himself losing control of his body.
-He heard a voice, 'Mine, this body is mine now.'
+He heard a voice, 'Mine!
+This body is mine now.'

 They reached his Uncle's car, and Harry tossed the keys in his hand to the woman, who got into the driver's seat, and then got in next to her.
 The car sped out of the garage, away from whoever had been chasing the couple.
 For a while, neither of the pair said anything, both having exerted themselves.
 Inside though, Harry wasn't quiet, and he raged against the entity inside his head.